 The one thing that we never really see fishermen talking about is the strain they’re putting on themselves.
 Kylebooker listened to this, and created a vest with a seriously comfortable pair of shoulder straps.
 This padding will not only leave you without tension on your shoulders, but it’s also completely adjustable to fit your size, no matter what.
 When it comes to fitting, it slips on like a glove, but it’s a different story when you fill the pockets to capacity.
 You’ll have an inhibited range of motion if you’re using the full storage capability of this vest.

 If you keep it about 75% full, you’ll be good to go.
 Apart from storage, the only other thing we would seriously change about this vest is removing those orange ties on all the zippers.
 They’re fairly poor quality and will tear and degrade in no time.
 Kylebooker still makes a fantastic vest with ample storage, equipped with durable zippers, and even includes a dual rod loop so you won’t be slugging your pole over your shoulder.
+If you need serious fishing equipment, make sure you check our guide to the best ice fishing shelters.

 Includes a rod holder strap